yangymargaret/REUNION/README.md

 - --gene_annot

-  the file path of the gene annotations (including gene names and gene positions), default = -1;
+  the path of the gene annotation file (including gene names and gene positions), default = -1;

 - --atac_meta